Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: GP and kernel ridge regression for data-driven control

 \section{GP and kernel ridge regression for data-driven control}

-GP and kernel ridge regression constitute well-established techniques in machine learning to approximate a nonlinear function from data and to predict its outputs for unseen inputs \citep{GP_ML} and \citep{Bishop} (Section 6).
+GP and kernel ridge regression constitute well-established techniques in machine learning to approximate a nonlinear function from data and to predict its outputs for unseen inputs \citep{GP_ML} and \citep{Bishop} (Section~6).
 Both regression methods are equipped with an uncertainty measure given by an upper bound for their approximation error.
 However, the regression solution and its error bound are usually nonlinear due to the nonlinear kernel functions.
-For that reason, the research direction, reported in this section, tackles the challenge to identify a representation of the regression that is suitable for the controller synthesis using SDPs.
+For that reason, the research direction, reported in this section, tackles the challenge to identify a representation of the regression that is suitable for system analysis and controller synthesis using SDPs.
+Thereby, these data-based methods can be leveraged for a wide range of control problems compared to the specific control schemes, e.g., using GP models with feedback linearization \citep{Feedbacklin_alternative1} and \citep{Feedbacklin_alternative2}.